chris-schertenlieb/school-schedule-cli/README.md

 # school-schedule-cli
 > You will be writing a command line interface to represent a weekly school schedule.

+This application uses a CLI to manage a "class schedule".
+You can print out your class schedule at any time, add a class, or reset to the default.

 In lieu of a database, we're writing and reading from a courses.json file.
 We can restore to a courses.default.json at any time.
 Both files live in the `/data/` directory.

 ## Setup